Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

-The idea of computing with random hypervectors as basic objects rather than Boolean or numeric scalars has been developed by Kussul as Associative-Projective Neural Networks~\cite{KussulSequences1991, KussulAPNN1991,RachkovskijTexture1991} and independently in seminal work of Plate on Holographic Reduced Representation~\cite{PlateThesis}.
-VSA can be formulated with different types of vectors, namely those containing real, complex, or binary entries, as well as with the multivectors of geometric algebra.
-These flavors of VSA come under many different names: Holographic Reduced Representation (HRR)~\cite{PlateTr,PlateBook}, Multiply-Add-Permute (MAP)~\cite{MAP}, Binary Spatter Codes~\cite{Kanerva97}, Sparse Binary Distributed Representations (SBDR)~\cite{CDT2001,Rachkovskij2001}, Sparse Block-Codes~\cite{Laiho2015, FradySDR2020}, Matrix Binding of Additive Terms (MBAT)~\cite{Gallant13}, Geometric Analogue of Holographic Reduced Representation (GAHRR)~\cite{GAHRR}, etc. All of these different models have similar computational properties -- see~\cite{Frady17} and ~\cite{SchlegelVSAComparison2020}.
+The idea of computing with random hypervectors as basic objects rather than Boolean or numeric scalars was developed by Kussul as part of Associative-Projective Neural Networks~\cite{RachkovskijTexture1991} and independently in seminal works by Smolensky on Tensor Product Variable Binding~\cite{Smolensky1990} \& Plate on Holographic Reduced Representation~\cite{PlateThesis}.
+HDC/VSA can be formulated with different types of vectors, namely those containing real, complex, or binary entries, as well as with the multivectors from geometric algebra.
+These HDC/VSA models come under many different names: Holographic Reduced Representation (HRR)~\cite{PlateTr,PlateBook}, Multiply-Add-Permute (MAP)~\cite{MAP}, Binary Spatter Codes~\cite{Kanerva97}, Sparse Binary Distributed Representations (SBDR)~\cite{CDT2001,KleykoSDR2016}, Sparse Block-Codes~\cite{Laiho2015, FradySDR2020}, Matrix Binding of Additive Terms (MBAT)~\cite{Gallant13}, Geometric Analogue of Holographic Reduced Representation (GAHRR)~\cite{GAHRR}, etc. All of these different models have similar computational properties -- see~\cite{Frady17} and ~\cite{SchlegelVSAComparison2020}.
 For clarity, we will use the Multiply-Add-Permute model in the remainder of this article.